section-io/docs/content/reference/modules.md

 ---
 title: Modules
-description: Information on which modules and reverse proxies are available to use on Section edge platform.
+description: Information on which modules and reverse proxies are available to use on Section's Edge Platform.
 type: "docs"
 keywords: content delivery network, CDN, varnish, turpentine, modsecurity, reverse proxies, proxy, proxy template
 aliases: